 The pandemic has impacted the entire world in multiple ways.
 Because of the rise in cases, people are advised to stay indoors and not engage in socializing.
 Workplaces have opted to provide work-at-home options for their employees.
 Restaurants and other businesses in the food industry have elevated delivery services to meet the rising demand.
 Non-essential services have been suspended in order to prevent the virus.
 Because of this, many individuals have started making ways to cope with the quarantine.

 One of the major changes that the quarantine has caused is in education.
 Because mass gatherings are prohibited to maintain social distancing, schools have suspended physical classes and have opted to provide education through remote learning.
 This means that educational material is given online, and students are made to learn at home.
 This can be done by students on their own or collaboratively through video conferencing.
+And students need help with their college papers.

 This alternative form of learning has also led students to find alternative ways to study.
 Students now need to craft a study plan that fits their needs so that they can cope with the pandemic and the new form of learning.
 They need to organize and prioritize certain things in order to be as productive as possible.
 Although difficult, it can be incredibly fulfilling once you find your own rhythm while learning.
 Here are a few tips to get you started!